 - How strong are the calling hands that my opponent(s)has?

-Using a smaller bet size (and not just for the triple barrel instances) can allow you to incorporate more of these weaker value hands into a betting range, especially if they’re on the cusp of betting vs checking.
+Using a smaller bet size (and not just for triple barrels) can allow you to incorporate more of these weaker value hands into a betting range.
+This fact is especially if they’re on the cusp of betting vs. checking.

-Overall, gaining that thin value (by betting an appropriately wide value range and/or by betting small) is going to help your profits surge in the long-run.
+Gaining that thin value (by betting an appropriately wide value range and/or by betting small) will help your profits surge in the long-run.

-Coming back to the JT example from above on the J-9-2-4-5 board, using large bets for three streets undoubtedly polarises you in a spot where you should be merged, if anything, and only betting 1 or 2 streets.
+Let’s go back to the JT example from above on the J-9-2-4-5 board.
+Using large bets for three streets polarises you in a spot where you should be merged.
+If anything, you should only be betting 1 or 2 streets.

-Bluff Catching vs Value Betting
+Bluff Catching vs. Value Betting

 BLUFF-CATCH LINE #1: Cbet flop, check back the turn when IN POSITION

 If you’re in position, cbet the flop, and then check back the turn on a draw-y board.
-It gives your opponent a chance to steal the initiative in the hand and turn all of his missed draws and/or weak SDV hands into bluffs on the river.
+It gives your opponent a chance to steal the initiative.
+They can turn all their missed draws and/or weak SDV hands into bluffs on the river.

 BLUFF-CATCH LINE #2: Cbet flop+turn, check the river when OUT OF POSITION

-This play can be especially profitable against fish who will generally play too wide a starting range of hands preflop, and then just play passively and call with all their draws (already too many) on the flop and turn.
+This play can be especially profitable against fish who will generally play too wide a range.
+Then they play passively and call with all their draws (already too many) on the flop and turn.
 They never raise with them.

-Again, prime candidates for these bluff-catching lines will often be top pairs with weaker kickers.
+Prime candidates for these bluff-catching lines will be top pairs with weaker kickers.

-In Position (IP) vs Out of Position (OOP)
+In Position (IP) vs. Out of Position (OOP)

 Position is power in poker.
 When you’re out of position, you shouldn’t be playing as aggressively compared toin position.
 Even if you have the same strength of hand on the same board!